Phra Pathommachedi: Western Vihara

 Western Vihara or Reclining Buddha Vihara or Viharn Phra Noan (วิหารพระนอน) is a two rooms single storey reinforced concrete building with traditional Thai temple glazed tiles roof built by Mongkut on 18 December 1861.
 Inside housing 17 metres Reclining Buddha image.
-Before the redesign of Northern Vihara in 1913, the design of this vihara was different from other three viharas, as the building was built in T-shaped building and in parallel direction of the gallery because the original Western Vihara was built before the whole complex renovation by Mongkut.
+Before the redesign of the Northern Vihara in 1913 this vihara differed from the other three.
+It was T-shaped and set parallel to the gallery, because the original Western Vihara was built before Mongkut's renovation of the whole complex.
 The original Reclining Buddha image was 8 metres and was the principal Buddha image of Phra Pathommachedi.
 Another room inside vihara is kept smaller Reclining Buddha image built by Mongkut, but the room is closing from public.
 On the lower terrace in front of vihara has many sacred trees that related to the story of Buddha as well as two Chinese stone dolls.

 Ordination hall

 The current ordination hall or ubosoth hall (พระอุโบสถ), from the entrance, is located on the left in front of Northern Vihara on lower terrace, originally built by Mongkut and rebuilt by Prajadhipok with design of Narisara Nuvadtivongs in 1932.
 The ordination hall is a single storey reinforced concrete building with traditional Thai temple glazed tiles roof.
 The principal Buddha image is the ancient 3.75 metre large white stone craved sitting Buddha image on the lotus petals shaped pedestral.
 The image was built in Dvaravati period.
 Originally enshrined in the abandoned Na Phra Meru Temple, in the south of Phra Pathommachedi.
 In 1861 Mongkut moved the Buddha image to be the principal image of the ordination hall.
 There are four marble Bai Sema attached into the hall, and at the entrance adorned by two stone Chinese lion statues.
-The front facade depicting Dharmacakra and two sitting deers.
+The front facade depicting Dharmacakra and two sitting deer.

-Mediation hall
+Meditation hall

 Phra Pathommachedi Museum or Phra Pathomchedi Museum building (พระปฐมเจดีย์พิพิธภัณฑ์สถาน) is originally a mediation hall and is located opposite the ordination hall and from the entrance, is located on the right in front of Northern Vihara on lower terrace.
 Later the building has been renovated and used as temple museum.
 The ordination hall is a single storey reinforced concrete building with traditional Thai temple glazed tiles roof.
 The collection includes many old Buddha images and talipot fans.